CMUAgents/CMUAgents.github.io/_pages/home.md

 - Apply AI agents to solve real-world engineering problems
 - Evaluate and optimize agent performance

-**Prerequisite Knowledge:**
+**Suggested Prerequisites:**

-Students should have a solid understanding of the following areas:
+Students should have an understanding of the following areas:
 - Programming: Proficiency in Python and object-oriented programming
 - Data Structures & Algorithms: Understanding of basic algorithms and complexity analysis
 - Machine Learning: Familiarity with basic ML concepts (regression, classification, neural networks)